 Financial The removal of the Synod Secretary allowance will reduce District costs marginally.
-The removal of local discretionary allowances will reduce costs in circuits which pay them, unless the Committee approves any applications made.
-The proposals re island allowances will increase overall costs, but reduce those in the circuits and districts and add to Methodist Church Fund costs, by an amount of £80,000 to £100,000 per year.
-Standing Orders SO 801(1)(b) is to be amended, as indicated.
-Wider Connexional The adoption of these proposals will contribute towards the more equitable remuneration of ministers across the Connexion.
+The removal of local discretionary allowances will reduce costs in Circuits which pay them, unless the Committee approves any further applications made.

+The proposals re island allowances will increase overall costs, but reduce those in the circuits and districts and add to Methodist Church Fund costs: the amounts are to be estimated.
+A decision in principle is sought at this meeting.
+Standing Orders SO 801(1)(b) will need amending if the proposal re discretionary allowances is agreed Wider Connexional The adoption of these proposals will contribute towards the more equitable remuneration of ministers.